googleworkspace/node-samples/chat/client-libraries/cloud/README.md

 Execute `npm run replace-with-the-sample-file.js` wih the sample file path of the sample.

-For example, to run the sample `create-message-app-cred`, your should run `npm run create-message-app-cred.js`.
+For example, to run the sample `create-message-app-cred`, you should run `npm run create-message-app-cred.js`.